Electroweak phase transition with the confinement scale of the strong sector or dilaton in the minimal composite Higgs model: Abstract

 \section{Abstract}

-The minimal Composite Higgs model (MCHM) provides an effective trigger for the Baryogenesis scenario through the confinement scale of the strong sector ($f$) or Dilaton ($\chi$). $f$ is a parameter with mass dimension, which stores the resonances of particles at high energies, has a suitable value of about 800 GeV.
-But when $300$ GeV $\le f \le 400$ GeV, the effective Higgs potential has a first order electroweak phase transition.
+The minimal Composite Higgs model (MCHM) provides an effective trigger for the Baryogenesis scenario through the confinement scale of the strong sector ($f$) or dilaton ($\chi$). $f$ is a parameter with mass dimension, which stores the resonances of particles at high energies and has a suitable value of about $800$ GeV.
+But when $300$ GeV $\le f \le 400$ GeV, the effective Higgs potential has a first-order electroweak phase transition.
 Therefore, although $f$ cannot be a perfect trigger, it does suggest an effective approach that accommodates the resonances of particles.
-Thus the investigation of the electroweak phase transition according to $f$ has confirmed that the inclusion of Dilaton in the effective potential is reasonable.
-Accordingly, we derive a Dilaton potential with appropriate parameter domains and $f=800$ GeV, the mass of Dilaton ranges from 300 GeV to 700 GeV, which will give an electroweak phase transition strength greater than 1 and less than 3, enough for a first order phase transition.
-This is a direct and clear prove of the triggers for the first order EWPT in MCHM.
+Thus the investigation of the electroweak phase transition according to $f$ has confirmed that the inclusion of the dilaton in the effective potential is reasonable.
+Accordingly, we derive a dilaton potential with appropriate parameter domains and $f=800$ GeV; the mass of the dilaton ranges from $300$ GeV to $700$ GeV, which will give an electroweak phase transition strength greater than $1$ and less than $3$, enough for a first-order phase transition.
+This is a direct and clear evidence of the triggers for the first-order EWPT in the MCHM.

 Keywords: Spontaneous breaking of gauge symmetries, Extensions of electroweak Higgs sector, Particle-theory models (Early Universe)